flowr-analysis/flowr/wiki/Core.md

        information.exitPoints = filterOutLoopExitPoints(information.exitPoints);

-       /* the body is evaluated in the enclosing environment, so its definitions have to bubble up */ return { ...information, out: information.out.concat(body.out) };
+       /* the body is evaluated in the enclosing environment, so its definitions and removals have to bubble up */ const kill = body.kill?.length ? body.kill : undefined;
+       return {
+           ...information,
+           out:         information.out.concat(body.out),
+           /* the body always runs at least once, so a removal within it is certain */
+           environment: applyKills(information.environment, kill),
+           kill
+       };
    }
    ```